NBISweden/workshop-reproducible-research/docs/conda.md

 conda list
 ```

-* Now, deactivate the environment by running `source deactivate`.
+* Now, deactivate the environment by running `conda deactivate`.
 * List all environments again.
 Which environment is now marked as active?
 * Try to run FastQC: